qdm12/Password-Derivator/README.md

 ## To do eventually
 - SSH keys generation from file
+- See the list of websites you generated a password for
 - AES encryption of files/directories
+- Optional PIN code to have a few days of delay to change all passwords and against stupid people
 - Shamir Secret sharing
 - Show robustness of password: # of words, # of letters, # of digits etc.